jhownfs/SF-EmailServices/README.md

 ## Next steps 🪜

 - [x] Allow search for keyword inside body or subject and redirect to queue or skill
-- [] Fix test class (today test class is wrong test scenaries)
+- [x] Fix test class
 - [] Allow auto-response inside service to customer
-- [] Search for keyword inside body or subject and redirect to queue or skill
+- [x] Search for keyword inside body or subject and redirect to queue or skill
 - [] Refactoing using design pattern - Clean Code.

 ## Objects UML Diagram 🖼️